-- This is only true for a preverdict settlement, not a postverdict settlement; for the latter, a "ceiling" approach is used.
+• This is only true for a preverdict settlement, not a postverdict settlement; for the latter, a "ceiling" approach is used.
 (Torres v.
 Xomox Corp.
-(1996) 49 Cal.App.4th 1, 40-42.) - (b) The noneconomic damages should be reduced to \$250,000 before the percentage of noneconomic damages in the verdict is calculated.
+(1996) 49 Cal.App.4th 1, 40-42.)

+(b) The noneconomic damages should be reduced to the statutory limit before the percentage of noneconomic damages in the verdict is calculated.
-Whether the percentage of noneconomic damages is calculated before or after the reduction to \$250,000 can make a big difference.
-Assume the total verdict is \$2 million, of which \$1 million is noneconomic; therefore, the noneconomic portion of the verdict is 50 percent.
-In contrast, the total recovery

-(after eliminating the excess noneconomic damages) is \$1,250,000, of which \$250,000 is noneconomic; therefore, the noneconomic portion of the recovery is only 20 percent $(\$1,250,000 \div \$250,000)$.
-If the calculation is made before the reduction to \$250,000, the setoff is only 50 percent of the settlement amount.
-If the calculation occurs after the reduction to \$250,000, the setoff is 80 percent of the settlement amount.
+Whether the percentage of noneconomic damages is calculated before or after the reduction to the applicable statutory limit can make a big difference.
+Assume the total verdict in a personal injury action is \$2 million, of which \$1 million is noneconomic; therefore, the noneconomic portion of the verdict is 50 percent.
+In contrast, the total recovery (after eliminating the excess noneconomic damages) is \$1,350,000, of which \$350,000 is noneconomic; therefore, the noneconomic portion of the recovery is only 26 percent ($$350,000 \div $1,350,000$).
+If the calculation is made before the reduction to \$350,000, the setoff is only 50 percent of the settlement amount.
+If the calculation occurs after the reduction to \$350,000, the setoff is 74 percent of the settlement amount.

-If the calculation is made before the reduction to \$250,000, it is possible for a settlement to include more than \$250,000 in noneconomic damages.
-For example, in the hypothetical immediately above, if 50 percent of the settlement is noneconomic damages, and the total amount of the settlement is more than \$500,000, the noneconomic damages in the settlement will be more than \$250,000.
+If the calculation is made before the reduction to \$350,000, it is possible for a settlement to include more than \$350,000 in noneconomic damages.
+For example, in the hypothetical immediately above, if 50 percent of the settlement is noneconomic damages, and the total amount of the settlement is more than \$750,000, the noneconomic damages in the settlement will be more than \$350,000.
 This result is unrealistic.
-The settling parties no doubt took the \$250,000 limit into consideration when they agreed on the amount of the settlement: few if any settling health care providers would be willing to pay more than the maximum recovery the law allows for noneconomic losses.
-To be consistent with the settling parties' actual behavior, the settlement should be allocated between noneconomic and economic damages in a manner that eliminates any possibility of the noneconomic damages exceeding \$250,000.
-The noneconomic damages in the verdict should be reduced to \$250,000 before the percentage of noneconomic damages is calculated.
+The settling parties no doubt took the \$350,000 limit into consideration when they agreed on the amount of the settlement: few if any settling health care providers or health care institutions would be willing to pay more than the maximum recovery the law allows for noneconomic losses.
+As the Supreme Court explained in Rashidi v.
+Moser (2014) 60 Cal.4th 718, 727, when defendants are protected by MICRA, their "[s]ettlement negotiations are based on liability estimates that are necessarily affected by the cap" and the MICRA cap "restrains the size of settlements."

+Thus, to be consistent with the settling parties' actual behavior, the settlement should be allocated between noneconomic and economic damages in a manner that eliminates any possibility of the noneconomic damages exceeding the statutory limit.
+The noneconomic damages in the verdict should be reduced to the applicable statutory limit before the percentage of noneconomic damages is calculated.